otrv4/otrv4/otrv4.md

 For details on how these modes work, review the [modes](https://github.com/otrv4/otrv4/tree/master/modes) folder.

+Take into account, that some clients might implement different modes when talking with each other.
+In those cases:

+* If a client implements OTRv4-standalone mode or OTRv4-interactive-only mode and a request for an OTRv3 conversartion arrives, reject this request.
+* If a client implements OTRv4-interactive-only mode and a request for an offline conversartion arrives, reject this request.

 ## Notation and parameters

 This section contains information needed to understand the parameters,